-The Director of the National Security Policy Directorate is Dan Eaton.
+The director of the National Security Policy Directorate is Dan Eaton.

-National Security Policy Directorate comprises:
+The National Security Policy Directorate is comprised of several teams:

-The RCOI Response team.
-As kaitiaki of the Royal Commission of Inquiry's 44 recommendations, the RCOI Response Team has a responsibility to ensure the recommendations are being progressed, and that the broader intent of the RCOI is being achieved.
+- The RCOI Response team: as kaitiaki of the Royal Commission of Inquiry's 44 recommendations, the RCOI Response Team has a responsibility to ensure the recommendations are being progressed, and that the broader intent of the RCOI is being achieved.
 Their work includes building and managing coordination platforms between agencies and units delivering the recommendations; making available public engagement tools, guidance and advice for RCOI-related consultation; and facilitating Ministerial oversight of the government's response.

 In times of crisis, National Security Policy supports strategic crisis management, by:

 - providing briefings and support to the Chief Executive of DPMC and/or the Chairs of Watch Groups and ODESC meetings

 - providing policy advice and support to the Prime Minister and portfolio Ministers

 - leading cross-agency coordination of policy advice and deliverables.